Vaporwave Aesthetic Text — What It Is and How to Use It

 Vaporwave Text on Social Media

 Vaporwave text has spread far beyond the original music genre.
-Today it appears across:
+Today it appears across every major social platform:

-Discord — popular server names and usernames in aesthetic communities
+Discord — popular server names and usernames in aesthetic communities.
+The lo-fi, vaporwave, and synthwave Discord communities in particular use fullwidth text widely in server names, channel names, and nicknames.

 How to Use Vaporwave Text Effectively